ShreyasP-Kott/contributions/slides.md

 - REVV Recommendation card design
 - API inetgration to get all Auction Trend Metrics Data
 - Addition of Auction Metrics to recommendation card
-- Brought in buttons "View More", "View Recommended" & "View Nearby"
+- Brought in buttons "View More", "Compare Recommended" & "Compare Nearby"
 - Designed the modal appearing on clicking the above buttons
 - Showing the trend icons based on the values
 <br/>